IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Localization and Formatting

 Due to their very nature, localization and formatting are essential to any calendar.
-In the `Calendar` those are controlled and customized through the following properties - `locale`, `formatOptions`, `weekStart`.
+In the `Calendar` those are controlled and customized through the following properties - `Locale`, `FormatOptions`, `WeekStart`.

 Let's go ahead and try those along with other customizations.
-First thing we need to set is the `weekStart`, which controls the starting day of the week.
+First thing we need to set is the `WeekStart`, which controls the starting day of the week.
 It defaults to `sunday`, so we will set it to `monday`.
-We will also customize the `formatOptions` property which specifies the options used to format the months and the weekdays in the Calendar views.
-Finally, we will set the `locale` property to a value, based on the user's location choice:
+We will also customize the `FormatOptions` property which specifies the options used to format the months and the weekdays in the Calendar views.
+Finally, we will set the `Locale` property to a value, based on the user's location choice:

 ```html
 <igc-radio-group alignment="horizontal">